sorrel/minimal-mistakes/_pages/about.md

 Duncan enjoys the design aspect of gardening as well as maintenance and particularly excels in topiary, crown lifting and having a great eye for seeing a garden’s true potential.

-Heidi and Duncan have worked together for over a year and our skills compliment each other’s strengths and abilities.
+Heidi and Duncan have worked together for over a year and their skills compliment each other’s strengths and abilities.
 Duncan is an easy going, conscientious gardener that takes great pride in his work no matter what the job entails.

-He has also transformed his own long, shady garden into a Japanese complete with running stream!
+He has also transformed his own long, shady garden into a quiet Japanese-style space complete with running stream!

 ### Horticulture Qualifcations
 Duncan passed the *RHS Level 2 Practical* in 2013, at [Brinsbury College](https://chichester.ac.uk/brinsbury) and also studied Border design at Wisley.